-The course guide of graduation includes arrangements with regard to graduation, the assessment in the graduation phase and determination of the results.
-The graduation manual can be found in Brightspace.
+The module description of graduation includes arrangements with regard to graduation, the assessment in the graduation phase and determination of the results.
+The graduation manuals of the work placement, final project and i-reflect assignment can be found on the Student Portal and the relevant Brightspace page.